Testing the No-Hair Theorem with Observations in the Electromagnetic Spectrum. IV. Relativistically Broadened Iron Lines: Conclusions

 A prime candidate for a test of the no-hair theorem with fluorescent iron lines is the supermassive black hole in the active galaxy 1H0707-495.
 Recent observations with {\em XMM-Newton} revealed both broad iron K- and L-line transitions (Fabian et al. 2009).
 Assuming a Kerr black hole, these observations found $a>0.98M$ at an inclination of $\theta_0=55.7^\circ$ (Fabian et al. 2009).
 Due to its high spin, we expect relatively tight constraints on potential deviations from the Kerr metric from this source.

-Another promising approach for testing the no-hair theorem lies in observations of fluorescent iron line profiles in the time domain.
-Localized regions of iron line emission follow nearly Keplerian orbits around the black hole and appear as arcs in the dynamical energy spectra (Brenneman et al. 2009).
-Upcoming X-ray timing missions, such as the {\em Large Observatory For x-ray Timing (LOFT)}, will for the first time have the sensitivity to perform time-resolved observations of iron lines and trace these hot spots as they orbit around the black hole.
-We will analyze the prospects of this technique for tests of the no-hair theorem in a forthcoming paper.
+Two additional promising approaches for testing the no-hair theorem lie in observations of fluorescent iron line profiles in the time domain.
+First, localized regions of iron line emission follow nearly Keplerian orbits around the black hole and appear as arcs in the dynamical energy spectra (Brenneman et al. 2009).
+Second, iron line variability due to X-ray reverberation (e.g., Zoghbi et al. 2012) is a measure of the light travel time delay between the corona and the accretion disk.
+Upcoming X-ray timing missions, such as the {\em Large Observatory For x-ray Timing (LOFT)}, will for the first time have the sensitivity to perform time-resolved observations of iron lines, which can trace these hot spots as they orbit around the black hole as well as measure reverberation time delays with high precision.
+We will analyze the prospects of these techniques for tests of the no-hair theorem in a future paper.